 This statement adopts the impairment guidelines established by SSAP No. 5R—Liabilities, Contingencies and Impairments of Assets (SSAP No. 5R) for the underlying financial assets or liabilities.

+Derivative Premium (New Section – All Other Sections Renumbered Accordingly)

+Derivative premium is the amount paid (acquired derivative) or received (written derivative) to enter into a derivative contract.
+At inception, the premium generally represents the fair value of the derivative.
+Derivative premium that is not paid or received at inception represents a liability or receivable for the reporting entity.
+Derivatives with premiums not remitted at acquisition are considered “financed derivatives.”
+Financed derivatives shall be reported in accordance with the following provisions:

+At acquisition and subsequently, the gross reported fair value of the derivative shall exclude the impact of financing premiums.
+Only market changes in the actual fair value of the derivative shall be reflected as unrealized gains or losses.

+At acquisition and subsequently, premiums payable (acquired derivative) and premiums receivable (written derivatives) shall be separately reported as “payable for securities” and “receivables for securities.”

+If premium payable or receivable meet the requirement for a valid right of setoff with the derivative in accordance with SSAP No. 64, the derivative asset can be reduced by a premium payable, and a derivative liability can be reduced by a premium receivable for overall reporting on the balance sheet.
+This offset provision does not permit a derivative asset to be reported as a derivative liability (or vice versa) due to premium payable or receivable.
+Rather, once a derivative asset (or liability) is fully reduced by a premium liability (or receivable), any remaining premium liability (or receivable) shall be reported as a “payable for security” or “receivable for security” pursuant to paragraph 19.b.
+This net balance sheet reporting does not impact the gross presentation of open derivatives on Schedule DB-A or Schedule DB-B. If reported net on the balance sheet due to a valid right to offset, the offsetting adjustment shall be shown on schedule DB-D and the SSAP No. 64 disclosures are required.

 Recognition and Measurement of Derivatives Used in Hedging Transactions

 Derivative instruments represent rights or obligations that meet the definitions of assets (SSAP No. 4—Assets and Nonadmitted Assets) or liabilities (SSAP No. 5R) and shall be reported in financial statements.
 In addition, derivative instruments also meet the definition of financial instruments as defined in SSAP No. 27—Off-Balance-Sheet and Credit Risk Disclosures (SSAP No. 27).
 Should the cost basis of the derivative instrument be undefined (i.e., no premium is paid), the instrument shall be disclosed in accordance with paragraphs 44-47 of SSAP No. 100—Fair Value (SSAP No. 100).
 Derivative instruments are admitted assets to the extent they conform to the requirements of this statement.